Joseph Warren Revere (general): Court-martial

 Revere claims he was censured for "cowardice on the field," a claim which makes him smile due to its "flagrant vindictiveness."

 From Revere's perspective, he writes,I heard...of the death of General Berry, my division commander, who was killed at about half-past seven o'clock; and immediately afterwards I met Brigadier-General Mott, the next in seniority in the division, going to the rear, severely wounded.
 I at once concluded that I was the commanding officer of the Second Division, Third Corps...

 The need of some action was urgent.
 I believed myself to be the division commander...My men were worn with the marches and battles of four days, with want of rest and food for the last twenty-four hours, and with sharp fighting for the last four, and were nearly out of ammunition...I [was] sensible of the responsibility involved, but confident that it was the only course for bringing my troops speedily into efficient service...

 To sum up all in a few words,—after the fight was ended, left without orders, and crowded off the field, I led away a handful of worn and disorganized men towards a point where, in my belief, an action might even then be going on, and brought them back within six hours, after retiring less than three miles, two thousand strong, refreshed and resupplied.
-Was this a breach of duty?On August 10, 1863, Revere was tried by court-martial and dismissed.
+Was this a breach of duty?On August 10, 1863, Revere was tried by court-martial and dismissed from the army.